novanad0/Git---Hardware-Monitor-with-Flask-to-html.index/README.md

-For use on a linux server
+For use on a linux server with apache2

   cd /var/www/systemmonitor/